djedjethai/gokfk-regent/README.md

 $ go get https://github.com/djedjethai/kfk-schemaregistry
 ```

-## Use the Record-Name-Strategy for with protobuf
+## Use the Record-Name-Strategy with protobuf(currently implemented only for protobuf)
 (see in ./examples, also see there an implementation of the Topic-Name-Strategy)
 ```
 package main